Find Trade Colleges

 Are There Job Opportunities for Shoe and Leather Workers and Repairers?

 There were about 11,000 jobs for Shoe and Leather Worker or Repairer in 2016 (in the United States).
 There is little to no growth in job opportunities for Shoe and Leather Worker or Repairer.
-Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.
+The BLS estimates 800 yearly job openings in this field.

 undefined